IZUNA894/ABC-Game-React/README.md

 ### Notes
-3 sounds are missing ('A','APPLE','B')...this is because of some files are missing from server...i will re add them as quickly as possible. all sounds are working fine.
+3 sounds are missing ('A','APPLE','B')...this is because of some files are missing from server...i will re add them as quickly as possible. all other sounds are working fine.

 ### for screenshots